 Regular flossing and tooth brushing can eliminate plaque.
 If you don’t get rid of plaque, it can harden to form tartar.
 Tartar can adversely affect your dental health, so it’s essential to keep it at bay.
 But can you remove plaque on your teeth at home?
 Read to know the effective, safe methods to remove plaque and tartar on your teeth at the comfort of your home or office.

-How to Remove Plaque on Teeth: Effective Proven Tips
+How to Remove Plaque from Teeth: Effective Proven Tips

 It goes without saying that the best solution to dental plaque is to avoid it before it begins.
 Good gum and tooth care is key to preventing plaque on your teeth.